salman-abedin/SALIS/README.md

-## SALIS: Salman's Artix/Arch Linux Installer Script
+# SALIS: Salman's Artix and Arch Linux Installer Script

 SALIS is a shellscript that automates the installation of **Artix/Arch Linux(base packages and linux firmwares)** on a given partition.